himaenshuu/DSA-Project-3rd-semester-/README.md

 # 📚 Data Structures Explorer - Interactive C Console Project

 An interactive, menu-driven console application written in C that demonstrates fundamental data structures and their operations.
-This academic project was built during the 3rd semester of the B.Tech Computer Science program to deepen understanding of core DSA concepts through hands-on coding.
+This academic project was built during the 3rd semester of the B.Tech Computer Science program to deepen understanding of core DSA concepts through hands-on coding.It involves 2500 plus lines of code.

 ---